dannisonarias/Bootstrap-Responsive-Design/README.md

 Project anchor tags (links) are only simulations of what could be or would be a functional A tag (they are not meant to redirect only simulate.).

+Project was designed for screens of 320px width and above.

 Built With

 - Bootstrap 4,